bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```
 $ bazelisk build //...
 ```
-If this fails you will get an error message.

-Create a new file in the pkg/word director called generate_word_test.go.
+Create a new file in the pkg/word directory called generate_word_test.go.
 Include the following code:

 ```